Create a Website Account - Manage notification subscriptions, save form progress and more.

-Unfortunately, our office cannot assist you with the prperation of your documents.
-You are responsible for preparing the documents you wish to file.
-Once your documents have been completed, you may file them in person or by mail.
+Unfortunately, our office cannot assist you with the preparation of your documents.
+You or your attorney are responsible for preparing the documents you wish to file.
+Once your documents have been completed, you or your attorney may file them in person, electronically (e-file) or by mail.
 Our mailing address is PO Box 87, Edinburg, Texas 78540.
 Our physical location is 100 N. Closner, Edinburg, Texas.
-A divorce handbook can be downloaded from the Texas Young Lawyers Association Web Site at:

 TexFile manages the flow of information among filers, clerks, court personnel, and judges: